 - A. The College is aware of its responsibility under the Clery Act and CT Public Act 14-11 to provide training to students and employees to raise awareness of, and prevention of, crimes, particularly crimes related to sexual assault, domestic violence, intimate partner violence, and stalking. - B. Each year the Campus Resource Team, in conjunction with third-party providers (Sexual Assault Crisis Center of Eastern Connecticut, and United Services, Inc.), present awareness-raising sessions for students during October and April (respectively, Domestic Violence Awareness Month and Sexual Assault Awareness Month).
-This training, though important, does not necessarily address prevention of crimes. - C. In 2018 the College launched its first crime prevention programming and has continued annually since that time. - a.
+This training, though important, does not necessarily address prevention of crimes. - C. In 2018 the College launched its first crime prevention programming. - a.
 As part of a Connecticut State Colleges and Universities, system-wide initiative, all faculty, students, and staff are required to take a onehour on-line "Not Any More" training session during the fall 2018 semester.
 "Not Any More" is a nationally recognized training program focusing on prevention of crimes of sexual assault, domestic violence, intimate partner violence, and stalking.
 The program also includes training on effective by-stander intervention techniques.
-This training will take place annually.
+This training will take place annually. - b.
+The College has enlisted F.B.I.
+Special Agent Bullets Campbell to deliver a presentation on preventing active shooter events on college campuses at a faculty and staff retreat on October 16, 2018.
+The College will determine if this training will be repeated in future years.